Wilson and Ohio host Toledo

 Ohio Bobcats (9-8, 1-3 MAC) at Toledo Rockets (11-6, 2-2 MAC)

-The Bobcats are 1-3 in MAC play.
-Ohio is fourth in the MAC with 13.9 assists per game led by Jaylin Hunter averaging 4.3.
+The Bobcats are 1-3 in conference games.
+Ohio has a 4-7 record against teams over .500.

-The Rockets and Bobcats match up Tuesday for the first time in MAC play this season.
+The Rockets and Bobcats face off Tuesday for the first time in MAC play this season.

 LAST 10 GAMES: Rockets: 6-4, averaging 82.9 points, 32.2 rebounds, 14.4 assists, 6.7 steals and 2.9 blocks per game while shooting 47.7% from the field.
 Their opponents have averaged 78.9 points per game.